top of page

 💻 Website: sbgshropshire.com

-SBG Shropshire offers a comprehensive martial arts program with a focus on Brazilian Jiu-Jitsu, providing classes for both beginners and advanced practitioners in a welcoming environment.
+SBG Shropshire offers a broad martial arts program with a focus on Brazilian Jiu-Jitsu.
+They provide engaging classes for both beginners and advanced practitioners.

 ✅ Pros

-• Affiliation with SBG International, a globally recognised organisation that is known for producing high-level athletes.
+• Affiliated with SBG International, renowned for developing high-level athletes.

-• Professional-grade facilities with cage walls, mat space, and strength & conditioning equipment.
+• Professional facilities equipped with cage walls and strength conditioning gear.

 ❌ Cons

-• Emphasis on MMA and self-defence may dilute pure BJJ instruction for those looking to specialise in sport BJJ
+• The focus on MMA may dilute pure BJJ instruction for those specializing in sport BJJ.

 the brazilian jiu jitsu academy logo